SurrogateInc/surrortg-sdk/docs/source/getting_started.md

 To make the python code automatically start after restarting the raspberry pi, you will need to follow the steps here to do so.
-Below are the example contents of the existing `controller-rpi.service` file that is located in the sdk `scripts` folder.
+Below are the example contents of the existing `controller-rpi.service` file that is located in the sdk `scripts` directory.
 You will need to make sure that the following options are correct:
-`WorkingDirectory` has absolute path to your sdk root folder, and `Environment=GAME_MODULE=` has the correct python path inside the sdk folder.
+`WorkingDirectory` has absolute path to your sdk root directory, and `Environment=GAME_MODULE=` has the correct python path inside the sdk directory.

 ```
 [Unit]